 “Be who you are and say what you feel because those who mind don’t matter and those who matter don’t mind.” ~ Bernard Baruch

-In The Tao Te Ching (500BC), a work many consider the wisest book ever written, there is a great line that goes like this:
+In The Tao Te Ching, this incredible book that was written more than 2500 years ago (many people consider the Tao Te Ching the wisest book ever written), there is a great line that goes like this:

 “Care about people’s approval and you will be their prisoner.” ~ Lao Tzu